Ntabuteau18/CISC_3140/lab4.1/README.md

         * SQlite3
         * NPM
         * NPM Express
-        * Data.csv file containing the data you are working with
+        * Data.csv file containing the data you are working with.